 Delegates in previous years have found Finished Vehicle Logistics North America an enormously valuable event to attend.
 “A good opportunity to stay on top of industry issues and network,” is how Grant McGlynn, supply chain national manager of Toyota, put it after last year’s conference.
 “Great networking opportunity; great speakers and panels,” agreed Kurt Watson, manager – Americas logistics at Nissan.
 “This meeting is a must for any finished vehicle logistics professional,” added Jim Kasamis, manager, import and logistics at Mercedes-Benz.

-Register via the link at the top of this page to join your peers, suppliers and competitors for a day of debate and knowledge-sharing that will truly help your organisation to keep ahead of your customers, technology and competitors and prepare successfully for the challenges of the market ahead.
+Register via the link at the top of this page to join your peers, suppliers and competitors for two days of debate and knowledge-sharing that will truly help your organisation to keep ahead of your customers, technology and competitors and prepare successfully for the challenges of the market ahead.

 The conference is part of the worldwide Automotive Logistics series, which in 2017 includes Russia, Finished Vehicle Logistics Import-Export, Global, UK, South America, Mexico, China, The Supply Chain, Europe and India.